 3. Balloons & Confetti

 Want to make your weaning decoration more festive?
-Then you should consider hanging colorful balloons or streamers.
+Then it would be best if you considered hanging colorful balloons or streamers.
 For baby-themed Pasni decorations, you should consider adding confetti to make them more stylish.
 And of course, no weaning ceremony would be complete without a beautiful cake!

 Whatever decorations you choose, be sure to keep your little one’s safety in mind.
-Don’t place any sharp objects and candles or fire things near the baby.
+Don’t place sharp objects, candles, or fire near the baby.
 With these little bits of planning, you can create a beautiful and safe setting for your baby’s weaning ceremony.